JetBrains/kotlin-native/OBJC_INTEROP.md

 ### Setters

-Protocol in Objective_C is an instrument to set requirements on properties and methods.
-Property requirements specify it's name and type, also it can be asked to be able for read and/or write access.
+Protocol in Objective-C is an instrument to set requirements on properties and methods.
+Property requirements specify its name and type, also it can be asked to be able for read and/or write access.
 This requirements must be met by actual class that implement the protocol, but property's access can be extended, as example, from read-only to read-write.
 In such cases, classes' properties will be represented in Kotlin/Native still as read-only properties, with generated public setter function.
-For example, for any Objective C `foo` property there will be generated the `setFoo()` for every writeable occurrence of it.
+For example, for any Objective-C `foo` property there will be generated the `setFoo()` for every writeable occurrence of it.

 ### Top-level functions and properties